 4.3.4.
-Work Area
+My Work

-Each contributor user has a work area where they participate in the submission workflow.
-The work area is divided into two parts: Reserved and Available.
+Each contributor user has a work area, accessed through the My Work tab, where they participate in the submission workflow.
+The work area is divided into three parts: Reserved, Available and My Resources.

 When the user has group role access to a workflow stage that includes the action "upload", they will have an upload button available.
 Likewise, if they have access to a workflow stage that includes the action "import from filesystem", they will also have an import button.
-If they do not have group access-permission to contribute to any collection, neither the upload nor import button will appear in their work area.
+If they do not have group access-permission to contribute to any collection, neither the upload nor import button will appear in their main toolbar.

 In the available section users can see all the resources they potentially have access to.
-Each resource has a listing that includes title and description, and access to basic functions such as preview.
+Each resource has a listing that includes title and description, and access to basic functions such as preview, download and reserve.
 Users can select the resources they want to reserve so that they can work on them.
+The Details button opens the resource page.
+In the available area you will only be able to Reserve resource as you can only work on the resource when it is reserved.

 In the reserved section you see all the resources you have chosen to work on.
-In addition to the basic information and functions, each workflow process that is available for the resource is accessible through clicking on the workflow actions on the resource page.
+The Details button opens the resource page which shows the available workflow actions across the top as well as other things you can do with this resource